KyleRego/KyleRego.github.io/collections/_notes/anki-schema.markdown

   inflating: media
 {% endraw %}{% endhighlight %}

-Just in case someone reading this wants to look at the same database: [download 日本語.apkg](/assets/anki-schema/日本語.apkg).
+If you want to look at the same database: [download 日本語.apkg](/assets/anki-schema/日本語.apkg).

 The following shows the 9 cards that were exported here.
-There are 6 cards created from 2 "Kanji Vocabulary Type" notes, 1 card created from 1 "Basic" note, and 2 cards created from 1 "Cloze" note.
+There are six cards from two "Kanji Vocabulary Type" notes, one card from one "Basic" note, and two cards from one "Cloze" note.
 The Kanji Vocabulary Type has three fields: "Meaning," "Kanji," and "Hiragana."
 Some of the cards were flagged or suspended, and one is also buried.

 ![The single Basic note in Test deck 1](/assets/anki-schema/anki-schema-screenshot-2.png)

 The Kanji Vocabulary Type has three custom card types.
-This explains why 2 notes of this note type create 6 cards.

 ![The card types editor of the Kanji Vocabulary Type](/assets/anki-schema/anki-schema-screenshot-3.png)

-One last thing to mention is that I have at times edited the output of the `sqlite3` program below (mostly removing extra whitespace).
+Note that I have sometimes edited the output of the `sqlite3` program below to make it easier to look at (mostly removing extra whitespace).

 ## The not yet unzipped database